tk42635/academic/content/home/experience.md

   description = """
   Responsibilities include:

-  * Implemented inference process of neural networks in C++ and improved executing efficiency by using Mobile AI Engine.
+  * Implemented inference process of neural networks in C++ and improved executing efficiency by using [Mobile AI Compute Engine](https://github.com/XiaoMi/mace).
   * Accelerated neural networks on mobile platforms and ARMs such as RK3399 and Raspberry Pi.
   * Developed fast multi-thread video stabilization algorithms based on Kalman Filter, Gaussian Filter and Visual Odometry and benchmarked algorithms with PSNR and MAE metrics.
   * Contrasted multiple human face detection algorithms’ performance (Dlib, libfacedetection, Arcsoft SDK, etc.) on ARMs.